michidk/step-ftp-deploy/README.md

 # ftp-deploy

 Deploy your files with FTP.
-Push only files that has been changed
+It looks for list of files and their md5sum in *remote.txt* and compare with local generated files.
+If file is changed or removed it will be deleted from FTP repository.
+New or modified files will be pushed to FTP repository.

 # Options

 * `destination` (required) Full FTP path to upload to.
 Should start with ftp:// and end with wwwroot or public_html
 * `username` (required) Username to connect to FTP server.
 * `password` (required) Password to connect to FTP server
-* `remote-file` (optional, default is a @remote.txt@) It is a list of md5sum and filename (one filename in one row).
-It is uploaded each time deplot is completed.
+* `remote-file` (optional, default is a *remote.txt*) It is a list of md5sum and filename (one filename in one row).
+It is should be kept synchronized with files.
+If you lose syncgronization, simple remove all you files from destination and it will be regenerated.

 # Example

 Add PASSWORD as environment variable.
+Other options can be hardcoded.

 ```yaml
 deploy: